Beautiful Bologna: Italy's most livable city

 Where we stayed

 Described as a "A gorgeous haven in Centro Storico", our Airbnb certainly lived up to our expectations.
-Our city pad on Via Fondazza was an absolute haven of tranquility on a quiet residential street, yet we were just a short walk from the from one of the city's main piazzas, Santo Stefano.
+Our city pad on Via Fondazza was an absolute haven of tranquility on a quiet residential street, yet we were just a short walk from one of the city's main piazzas, Santo Stefano.
 The location was absolutely perfect.

 Via Fondazza was home to the Bolognese painter Giorgio Morandi who lived and worked in the city until his death in 1964.
 He lived simply, never veering too far from his small studio, and often painted the views from his window.
 As we opened the shutters of our bedroom, it became clear why it was so appealing to him - despite its proximity to the Centro Storico, it feels like a world away, surrounded by trees and gardens, waking to the sound of birds singing every morning.
 We slept with the windows open every night and relished those early-morning sounds as the city quietly came to life.